 To understand what attracts our target audience, pick communities with the largest number of its representatives.
 It can be done in two ways: the first way is to pick by yourself based on the required subject (e.g., if your clients are parents, take mothers’ communities), the second way is to select using specialized services, e.g. people4u.ru where you can specify your TA’s parameters: age, location, etc. and obtain the list of suitable VK pages.
 The advantage of the first way is that you’ll get content that is the closest to your subject, while in the second case the majority of communities with required audience might be not in a group dedicated to the subject.

 Now we proceed directly to analysis itself – load and sort posts of selected competitor communities and pages, see which posts engaged the audience better (better to sort by ER – this parameter takes into account all the possible activity characteristics) and which posts engaged worse (double-clicking the sorting button will change the order).
-The most popular posts may be saved to Favorites to return to them later (to analyze and increase activity in your community), and the most unpopular posts may be taken as an example of “doing it wrong”.
+The most popular posts may be saved to Favorites to return to them later (to analyze and increase engagement in your social media community), and the most unpopular posts may be taken as an example of “doing it wrong”.

 This step suits to not only company communities but also to entertainment communities.
 For example, one of Websarafan’s authors, Andriy Zyuzikov, tested what would happen if you find, using Popsters, the most popular posts in other communities and repost them on the page you moderate.